andreaswachs/prdattools/README.md

 ```bash
 fsc <...>
 ```

-`fsc` is a bash function defined in `/root/.bashrc` where it copies the fsyacc runtime into the current directory and compiles the given files with that runtime.

 ### Building

 You can build a new Docker container if you've made changes to the dockerfile with